FAQs

 • Copy of health insurance card (front and back)

-• Spending money (for souvenirs and incidentals)
+• Spending money (for travel, souvenirs, and incidentals)

 • • Students may not bring flammable materials, including but not limited to candles, incense, matches, lighters, electronic cigarette/JUUL products, explosive devices or fireworks.
 Students who violate this policy will be subject to immediate dismissal.